$65 $36 (save 45%)

-- Developed by Asics designer Shigeyuki Mitsui, the Asics Gel Lyte III became the brand’s most recognizable silhouette in its entire collection.
+- Developed by Asics designer Shigeyuki Mitsui, the Gel Lyte III became Asics' most recognizable sneaker silhouette in its entire collection.

 - It took all the great features of its predecessors such as the lightweight construction and the GEL technology and added next level details that made it to the ranks of classic footwear.